usize/kubecon-japan-materials/kubecon-japan-speaker-notes.md

 ## Section 1: "The Platform"

 > **Speaker notes:**
-> We have a Kubernetes cluster running the Kagenti platform.
+> We have a Kubernetes cluster running the Rossoctl platform.
 It provides
 > three things that any platform team needs when running agentic workloads:
 > a protocol-aware gateway for tool access, cryptographic workload identity,
 > and runtime guardrails.
 Let me show you each one.